de-trananh/fdskey_tv/README.md

 # FDSKeyTv Known issue list:
+##  Version 1.3.4:
+1) Bootloader updating in service menu is not possible due to Im using static RAM for FDS RAW DATA (Not dynamic).
+This cause the error about resoucre consumption when we select Bootloader update in service menu.
+    + Solution: Pending....
+    + Fix version: Pending...
 ##  Version 1.3.2:
 1) When the number of ROM is a multiple of 24 (fills 1 screen page).
 A screen crash will appear when changing to last page.
     + Solution: Add 1 more  line to inform END OF MENU for next page and no impact when select that line.